davebenson/doom4-walkthrough/README.md

 After triggering and watching a holographic replay, you'll be allowed out the Security Station's second door.

 ## Mission 7: Fight: Exiting Security Station
 Opening the door, you'll see a Pinky:  but there's actually 2 Pinkies.
 As well as 2 Revenants, 2 Imps.
 You can use the Quad Power-Up but I usually save it for the more tough fight coming up.
-Once you kill all these guys you'll get a Checkpoint.
+Once you kill all these guys you'll get a CHECKPOINT.

-There's ELITE GUARD 7.3??? on the top level.
+There's ELITE GUARD 7.3 on the top level.

 Interact with the Munitions Crate in the far corner of the lower-level.
 Unfortunately you'll need to re-do this each time you die:  on the positive side, this Munitions Crate refills between most battles.